Lisa Rinna Reveals Her Mom Was The First Victim Of ‘Trailside Killer’ David Carpenter Who’s Still On Death Row

 Lois Rinna also admitted she is “very Lucky” to be alive.

-After the episode aired, Lisa Rinna–who didn’t even know about her mother’s terrifying ordeal until she was 18— wrote an open letter to her courageous mom in which she praised her for sharing her story.
+After the episode aired, Lisa Rinna – who didn’t even know about her mother’s terrifying ordeal until she was 18 — wrote an open letter to her courageous mom in which she praised her for sharing her story.
 On her blog for BravoTV, The Real Housewives of Beverly Hills star described her mom Lois as “a ray of light, hope, and bravery.”

 “When I think about the horror and trauma you went through as a victim of serial killer David Carpenter and how you managed to push forward with such positivity and grace, it’s nearly impossible for me to describe the amount of pride I have to be your daughter,” Lisa Rinna wrote. ” I hope you realize the great impact you have had on so many others to find the strength to share their own story.”